sphinx-doc/sphinx/doc/tutorial/index.rst

        'sphinx.ext.duration',
    ]

-After that, every time you generate your documentation, you will see a short durations report at the end of the console output, like this one:
+After that, every time you build your documentation, you will see a short durations report at the end of the console output, like this one:

 .. code-block:: console